agargaro/InstancedMesh2/README.md

 ## 👀 Future Work

-Improve raycast function if **CullingStatic** and other optimisations.
+Improve raycast function if **CullingStatic** and other optimizations.

 ## ⭐ Like it?